adn770/ppdf/docs/design-dmap.md

             `SVGRenderer` class instead of the old procedural function.
     * **Outcome**: A fully object-oriented rendering engine that is more robust, extensible, and aligns better with the design of the analysis pipeline.

+### Phase 24: Advanced Rendering and Bug Fixes
+* **Milestone 72: Implement Catmull-Rom Spline Algorithm**
+    * **Goal**: To create the core mathematical implementation for the spline generation.
+    * **Description**: This milestone replaces the Chaikin smoothing algorithm with a Catmull-Rom spline interpolation to create more fluid and organic curves for features like water shorelines.
+    * **Key Tasks**:
+        1. In `dmap_lib/rendering/water.py`, create a new private helper function `_catmull_rom_spline`.
+        2. This function will take a list of points, a tension value, and the number of points to generate between each control point.
+        3. Implement the Catmull-Rom formula to calculate the interpolated points.
+        4. Replace the existing `_chaikin_smoothing` function with this new implementation in the `_create_curvy_path` helper.
+    * **Outcome**: The rendering engine can now produce higher-quality, smoother curves, significantly improving the visual appeal of natural features.

+* **Milestone 73: Integrate Polygon Simplification**
+    * **Goal**: To add a preparatory simplification step to the water rendering pipeline to prevent visual artifacts.
+    * **Description**: This milestone introduces a crucial pre-processing step for the Catmull-Rom spline.
+By simplifying the source polygon before interpolation, we can avoid self-intersections, loops, and other artifacts that can occur when applying splines to complex, noisy geometries.
+    * **Key Tasks**:
+        1. In `WaterRenderer.render`, before the polygon is passed to the spline function, apply the `polygon.simplify()` method from the `shapely` library.
+        2. Add a new style option, `water_simplification_factor`, to the `_initialize_styles` method in `svg_renderer.py` to make the simplification tolerance configurable.
+        3. Update the design document to reflect the new Shapely simplification + Catmull-Rom spline process.
+    * **Outcome**: The water rendering pipeline is now more robust and produces consistently high-quality results without rendering artifacts.

+* **Milestone 74: Implement Water Layer Clipping**
+    * **Goal**: To prevent the procedural water effect from rendering outside the bounds of its containing room.
+    * **Description**: This milestone introduces a clipping step into the water rendering process.
+The parent room's polygon is used to perform a geometric intersection with the water layer's polygon, ensuring the final smoothed path is perfectly contained.
+    * **Key Tasks**:
+        1. Update the `WaterRenderer.render` method to accept an optional `clip_polygon`.
+        2. Implement the `intersection` logic within the `WaterRenderer`.
+        3. Modify the `SVGRenderer` to identify the parent room of each water layer and pass its polygon to the `WaterRenderer`.
+    * **Outcome**: The water effect is correctly clipped to the room's interior, preventing any visual "spilling" and producing a cleaner, more accurate map.

+* **Milestone 75: Fix Content-to-Room Linking Logic**
+    * **Goal**: To correctly associate features and layers with their parent rooms *after* rooms have been merged.
+    * **Description**: This milestone fixes a critical logical flaw where content was linked to rooms before the pre-rendering merge pass.
+This caused content in merged areas to be orphaned and not rendered correctly.
+The fix moves the linking logic into the renderer, ensuring it runs on the final, merged room shapes.
+    * **Key Tasks**:
+        1. Remove the content-linking logic from `dmap_lib/analysis/transformer.py`.
+        2. In `dmap_lib/rendering/svg_renderer.py`, implement a new step after room merging that correctly associates each feature and layer with its final parent `_RenderableShape`.
+        3. Ensure the `contents` list of each `_RenderableShape` is populated correctly before the main rendering loop.
+    * **Outcome**: All features and layers, including water, are now correctly associated with their final parent rooms, enabling accurate clipping and rendering.